 Three parameters are involved in choosing mer tags: Match Size, Repeat Handling, and Match Spacing.
-All of these parameters can be adjusted in the Advanced Assembly Options dialog.
+All of these parameters can be adjusted in the multi-tabbed Advanced Assembly Options dialog.
+To access this dialog from the Assembly Options screen, press the Advanced Options button.